projectcalico/calico/v2.0/getting-started/kubernetes/installation/hosted/index.md

 - The `calico-config` ConfigMap, which contains parameters for configuring the install.
 - Installs the `calico/node` container on each host using a DaemonSet.
 - Installs the Calico CNI binaries and network config on each host using a DaemonSet.
-- Runs the `calico/kube-policy-controller` pod as a ReplicaSet.
+- Runs the `calico/kube-policy-controller` as a Deployment.
 - The `calico-etcd-secrets` Secret, which optionally allows for providing etcd TLS assets.

 ## Upgrade